ahdis/ch-elm/input/pagecontent/api.md

 **elm-status**:
 This [parameter](SearchParameter-SearchParameter-ch-elm-status.html), of type token, specifies the status of the processing of the report at the FOPH.
 It can be either in-progress, failed or completed, see [ValueSet](ValueSet-ch-elm-status.html).
 Only one status per query is supported, you cannot query for multiple (e.g. failed, complete).

+*A note on timezones*: timestamp values are interpreted as UTC.
+Although we recommend not to specify any timezone information specifically, it is possible to add timezone information on a querry by following the XML format (see the [HL7 documentation](http://hl7.org/fhir/R4/search.html#date) for more details).
+You may have to handle escaping of special characters like `+` or `-` if you go down that road...

 ###### Managing Returned Resources

 **Sorting**